kubedb/docs/docs/guides/memcached/quickstart/quickstart.md

 - `spec.resource` is an optional field that specifies how much CPU and memory (RAM) each Container needs.
 To learn details about Managing Compute Resources for Containers, please visit [here](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).
 - `spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Memcached` crd or which resources KubeDB should keep or delete when you delete `Memcached` crd.
 If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
 Learn details of all `TerminationPolicy` [here](/docs/concepts/databases/memcached.md#specterminationpolicy)

 KubeDB operator watches for `Memcached` objects using Kubernetes api.
 When a `Memcached` object is created, KubeDB operator will create a new Deployment and a ClusterIP Service with the matching Memcached object name.
-No Memcached specific RBAC permission is required in [RBAC enabled clusters](/docs/setup/install.md#using-yaml).

 ```console
 $ kubedb get mc -n demo